RapidStrike/fa-filter/README.md

 - A quick link to the settings in the top bar (added as part of the site settings)

 ## Changelog
+<b>1.5.8</b> (2018-08-01)<br>
+- Updated classic layout compatibility.
+Submission toggle button is now at the top bar rather than in the browse section.
+- Should probably also start getting cracking on that to-do list, huh.

 <b>1.5.7</b> (2018-06-22)<br>
 - Updated classic layout compatibility.